sarah11918/rainsberger.ca/src/pages/posts/stop-writing-stop-helping.md

 ![](../../assets/outofdocs.png)

 You probably already have an idea right now of something you could add to or change in your existing docsto make them **helpful**.
-Helpful may not feel THAT MUCH more concrete or specific than "good", but I guarantee you, it is.

 But let's go even further, and **define helpful documentation**: